Reader in US National Security

 Dr. Christopher R. Moran, FRHistS

-I am currently an Associate Professor in US National Security.
+I am currently a Reader in US National Security.
 Before this, I held two postdoctoral positions.
 The first, funded by the AHRC, looked at public perceptions of the CIA.
 The second, under the auspices of a British Academy PDF, looked at the relationship between President Richard Nixon, his National Security Adviser Henry Kissinger, and the Central Intelligence Agency.
 The latter research project is ongoing, with a monograph entitled 'Politics, Partnership, and Paranoia' scheduled for 2021.

 Privately, I follow an underachieving (red-shirted) North London football team, enjoy listening to music from the Britpop era, and take a keen interest in the globe-trotting exploits of British secret agent James Bond.
 In 2012, I assisted the International Spy Musuem in Washington DC in creating an exhibition on 'Bond Villains', sponsored by EON Productions.
 I now work as part-time consultant for the museum.
 In the service of public engagement, I enjoy speaking at book festivals and have been interviewed by a range of print and broadcast media, including Fox News, Telegraph, The Times, Daily Mail, Sunday Mail, Reuters, BBC Radio 4, Talk Radio Europe, BBC Radio Wales, France 24,and BBC Radio Coventry and Warwickshire.